Location: Petite Piton

 Another great morning, we awoke under the shadow of the Petit Piton (2400ft).
 After breakfast, we were straight into a quick oceanography quiz before the rangers from the Soufriere Marine Management Association (SMMA) arrived to give us a talk on the marine protected area.

-After lunch was the highlight of the day as Peter Butcher, the chief ranger and 3 of his colleagues, led us on a spectacular dive named Supermans flight.
+After lunch was the highlight of the day as Peter Butcher, the chief ranger, and 3 of his colleagues led us on a spectacular dive named Supermans flight.
 This is appropriately named for two reasons.
 Firstly, the dive starts under Petit Piton, which is the mountain that Superman flies to in Superman 2 to collect a flower for Louis Lane.
 The other reason is what makes this dive special.
 The seabed drops away steeply, and the current sweeps you past the wall of coral and fish at about 2 knots, giving you the feeling that you are flying.
-No swimming required on this dive, just go with the flow.
+No swimming is required on this dive.
+Just go with the flow.

 And the day is still not over.
 After dinner down below due to a Caribbean squall, we sat around for some maths as we began the Navigation Master course for MTE.
 I will sleep well tonight.